CompTIA A+ Practice Test (220-1201)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is LDAP and what does it do?
+What is LDAP and what is it used for?

-What is the difference between LDAP on port 389 and port 636?
+What is the difference between LDAP and DNS in terms of functionality?

 Answer Description